 Predicting immunogenicity of candidates promotes knowledge-based decisions for candidate selection

-Lonza’s Epibase® in vitro platform evaluates the immunogenicity risk of biotherapeutic proteins by directly measuring the immune response induced by the protein in peripheral blood mononuclear cells (PBMCs).
+Lonza’s Epibase® in vitro platform evaluates the immunogenicity risk of biotherapeutic proteins by directly measuring the immune response induced by the protein in peripheral blood mononuclear cells (PBMCs) and can also assess potential off-target binding to healthy cells and immune activation (immunotoxicity).
 The Epibase® in vitro platform allows a direct comparison of immunogenicity risk for multiple biotherapeutic leads in a safe and cost effective manner.
 When combined with our proprietary Epibase® in silico tool, these cellular assays allow for a complete immunogenicity risk assessment of your lead candidates.
-In addition to screening lead candidates, the platform can also be used to assess the impact of a process change or production/purification impurities on the immunogenicity risk of your candidates.
-Understanding the immune response against your leads in a fully human system during early development will allow you to manage any potential safety and immunogenicity risks prior to embarking on clinical trials.
+In addition to screening lead candidates, the platform can also be used to assess the impact of a process change or product and process-related impurities on the immunogenicity risk of your candidates.
+Understanding the immune response against your leads in a fully human system during early development will allow you to manage any potential safety and immunogenicity risks, including both on-target and off-target immunotoxicity, prior to embarking on clinical trials.

-The Epibase® in vitro assays use human peripheral blood mononuclear cells (PBMCs) providing researchers with an immune response that closely resembles the response in a human.
-For the Epibase® in vitro assays, whole blood is collected at Phase I clinical sites adhering to ethically approved protocols.
+The Epibase® in vitro assays use human peripheral blood mononuclear cells (PBMCs) and in some cases combined with other healthy human tissue cells providing researchers with an immune response that closely resembles that of a patient in the clinic.
+For the Epibase® in vitro assays, whole blood and leukopaks are collected at clinical sites adhering to ethically approved protocols.

-- PBMCs isolated and cryopreserved within 8 hours of blood withdrawal
+- PBMCs isolated and cryopreserved within 8 hours of blood/leukopak withdrawal

 - Donors genotyped to a 4-digit level at HLA Class I and II loci